 Ever since the first industrial revolution, manufacturing has been the sector leading the transformation of societies around the world.
 Though we’ve seen a slight decline in manufacturing demand since the 1970s, when the industry contributed to 25% of the UK’s GDP, the United Kingdom is still the 8th largest manufacturing nation in the world.

-As specialists in the manufacturing field, the team at Sigma explored the latest trends appearing in the industry, to prepare your team for 2019.
+As specialists in the manufacturing field, the team at Sigma explored the latest trends appearing in the industry.

 1. Business Strategies and Employee Roles Will Change